 Do your thoughts have any influence on your mood?
-How-to use the power of suggestion to your advantage.
+How-to use positive thinking exercises to your advantage.

 Think back to your first kiss.
 Do you feel your heart beat faster?
 Or warmth in your chest and belly?
 Your brain just recreated that experience in your body based on a thought–a mere memory.
 This brain and body connection is happening within you all the time.